In this section:

 You do not need to notify HMRC about either of the following vehicles:

 Vehicles brought permanently into the UK must be notified to HMRC within 14 days and any VAT due paid or accounted for.
 This means that you will not be able to register and license your vehicle(s) with DVLA or DVA until you have received confirmation from HMRC that your notification has been processed.
 The vehicle(s) must be for use in your business or onward sale by your business.

 The quickest and easiest way to make your notification is online.
 By making an online notification you will usually receive an immediate acknowledgement from HMRC and calculation of any VAT due.
-You can notify up to 100 vehicles in one submission.
-If you're a VAT registered business notifying multiple vehicles of the same type you may be able to attach a spreadsheet to your online notification, rather than an entering each vehicle separately.
+You can notify up to 100 vehicles in 1 submission.
+If you're a VAT registered business notifying multiple vehicles of the same type you may be able to attach a spreadsheet to your online notification, or use the multiplication facility within the NOVA online service.

 You can also make your notification by completing a paper form (VAT NOVA1) and returning it to HMRC.
 You must phone the VAT Helpline to request a form VAT NOVA1.